Application for trail-o punching and timed control operation

 • In horizontal orientation, you can achieve a similar effect by pressing the Done button after entering enough characters of the name or number.

-• By pressing the Back key, you can return back to the main menu.
-From there, you can use the Marshal button to return back to competitor selection.
+• Pressing the Back key returns to the main menu.
+From there, you can use the Marshal button to return to the competitor selection screen.

 Marshal at a Timed Control

-• After the last answer or when the time limit is over, the Stop button (with a black square) appears, however the timer doesn't stop and any additional answers and times will still be recorded (so that they will be available in any case).
+• After the last answer or when the time limit expires, the Stop button (a black square) appears.
+However, the timer doesn't stop, and any additional answers and times will still be recorded (for later use if needed).

 • If you pressed the NOW! button prematurely, you have two choices:

-• If only a few seconds have passed, let the timer run, finish the start procedure with the competitor and press the X button at the moment when the timing actually starts.
-Later you can remove this initial part including the first "answer" and move the start (using the Move start button).
+• If only a few seconds have passed, let the timer run, finish the start procedure with the competitor, and press the X answer button when the timing actually starts.
+When the competitor completes the station, go to the record editing, where you can delete the entire initial part up to the added first answer X (using the Move start button).

 • If a call arrives while you are measuring time, a phone application window may pop up temporarily, covering the display.
-In such case, no action is required, the window will disappear right away without disrupting the measuring process.
+In such a case, no action is required; the window will disappear right away without disrupting the measuring process.

 • The only way to exit this dialog is to press the Stop button.